Skip to main content

 Shellfish: In this group, we include marine animals like shrimp, crab, oyster, scallops, and lobster.
 Mollusks are also in this group.

-Finfish: This group includes many species like salmon, tuna, mackerel, sardines, and other big fish that have a fin and are not a marine mammal.
+Finfish: This group includes many species like salmon, tuna, mackerel, sardines, and other big fish that have fins and are not marine mammals.

 Feeding your dog shellfish